bump-sh/docs/src/_guides/openapi/specification/v3.1/data-models/examples.md

 This uses the JSON Schema keyword `examples` to provide an examples.
 Seeing as these examples are an array of values, the YAML `-` syntax is used as an array of one, but you can provide multiple examples if you like.

-> In OpenAPI v3.0 you may have used the `example` keyword with a single value, but this was deprecated in OpenAPI v3.1 and whilst it is generally still supported it is recommended you use the `examples` keyword and make it a list with one value.
+> In OpenAPI v3.0 you may have used the `example` keyword with a single value, but this was deprecated in OpenAPI v3.1 and whilst it is generally still supported it is recommended you use the `examples` keyword.
 {: .warning }

 Here's an example of the same schema `examples` keyword being used to provide an example for an entire object.